KBTO: History

+The station was acquired by John and Jean Kircher of Minot, operating as Programmer's Broadcasting, in a deal finalized in 2001.
+They purchased the assets of KBTO-FM from Ivers Broadcasting, Inc. for $595,000.
+KBTO's sister stations in the Minot market include KTZU and KWGO.

 Public service

 Notable public service efforts have included "Are You Tough Enough to Wear Pink?", a 2007 campaign rallying the rodeo and western industry to raise money and awareness for breast cancer treatment and research.
 The campaign ultimately raised over $26,000 for a new cancer exercise rehabilitation center at the Minot Family YMCA.